GraphQLAPI/graphql-api-for-wp/README.md

 - User: `admin`
 - Password: `password`

-Sometimes `wp-env` fails to active the plugin.
+For some reason, `wp-env` may fail to automatically active the plugin.
 If that's the case, go to Plugins, and activate "GraphQL API for WordPress"

 To enable pretty permalinks, run: